 How To Become an Ultrasound Technician

 Find out the steps involved to become an Ultrasound Technician.
 Learn about the process of selecting a school, obtaining a degree, and getting certified.
-We've outlined the steps to becoming an ultrasound tech to give you some perspective on this career path.
+We’ve outlined how to become an ultrasound technician to give you some perspective on this career path.

 Job Outlook: